catalyst/moodle-tool_excimer/README.md

 ## Support

-If you have issues please log them in github here
+If you have issues please log them in GitHub here

 https://github.com/catalyst/moodle-tool_excimer/issues